Today, we’re talking about how to successfully evict a tenant who doesn't pay their rent on time.

-To wrap up, the most important thing is to nail that notice.
+The most important thing is to nail that notice.

 Taking steps to avoid eviction is best case scenario.
 If you can get ahead of these things through communication and setting the right expectations with your tenant, then avoiding the eviction is going to be your best route.
 But, if you’re already heading into eviction territory, really focus on having the right notice and the proper statutory language.
 Make sure you understand what you can and cannot include in that.

 It is also important to understand what you cannot due during the eviction process.
 Even if your tenant hasn't paid rent, you are not allowed to force them out of their home without law enforcement presence.
 You cannot change the locks or disconnect power in an effort to get the tenants to leave.

 At the end of the day, the best way to approach tenant evictions for not paying rent is to properly prepare to avoid evictions in the first place.
 The second thing to keep in mind is taking the emotion out of situation.
 Do this by being prepared, treating your investment property as a business and following legal guidelines.